winnie54/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the directory my firt directory that is in the /tmp directory
+Script that changes the working directory to the previous one